remlapmot/bookdown-thesis/README.md

 # An example thesis using Rmarkdown and bookdown

-This repo provides the skeleton code needed to write a thesis using Rmarkdown and the bookdown package in R.
+This repository provides the skeleton code needed to write a thesis using Rmarkdown and the bookdown package in R.

 Helpful links are: